-Seci energia deal with Serbia still valid says Serbian energy ministry, discrete reactions on RAI report7.
-December 2012. / News Serbia Energy
+Seci energia deal with Serbia still valid says Serbian energy ministry, discrete reactions on RAI report, News Serbia Energy

 Serbia will respect the intergovernmental agreement with Italy in the field of energy, which envisages the construction of hydro power plants on Ibar and Drina.
 The selection of “Seci Energia” as our partner in this business is a decision by the Italian government and the Serbian side had no influence on it.
 This is how the Ministry of Energy commented on the reports published by Italian television, “Rai 3” that the trade agreements of Italy with Serbia and Montenegro in the energy sector favor certain companies, which gave them a very large financial benefit.